 We worked with LC Waikiki to create a comprehensive e-commerce platform, linking sales, warehouse and the supply chain.
-High-speed internet access is core part of the solution and Orange Business Services is one of the few providers capable of offering this together with a flexible and customized cloud platform.
+High-speed internet access is core part of the solution and Orange Business is one of the few providers capable of offering this together with a flexible and customized cloud platform.

 Taking personalization a step further, we have also developed a facial recognition solution for an international beauty retailer that will connect customer’s faces with their loyalty program profiles so that they can be sent truly personal beauty regime offerings.

 Speeding up product to market

 Some markets move very quickly.
 Take smart fashion.
 Consumers expect to see fashion retailers get trends off catwalks and create inexpensive versions for the high street as soon as collections have been shown in New York, London, Paris and Milan.
 Companies that can do this quickly – such as Spanish retailer Zara – are high street fashion’s big success stories.